VincentH-Net/azure-uno-dev-vm/README.md

 | F16as_v6 | 1m 48s | 11s | 57s |
 | FX4mds_v2 | 5m | 46s | 2m 36s |

-Desktop: AMD Ryzen 9 5950X, 16 cores, boosting ~4.35 GHz, 32 GB Ram, NVMe SSD
+Desktop: AMD Ryzen 9 5950X, 16 cores, boosting ~4.35 GHz, 32 GB RAM, NVMe SSD

-When using a latest generation VM size D8as_v6, which has 4 real cores (8 logical) and 32 GB Ram with a premium NVMe SSD, the build times prove to be CPU limited, and about 50% - 70% slower than the desktop.
+When using a latest generation VM size D8as_v6, which has 4 real cores (8 logical) and 32 GB RAM with a premium NVMe SSD, the build times prove to be CPU limited, and about 50% - 70% slower than the desktop.

 While the D series are general purpose, the F series are compute optimized - a better match for our use case.
 The D series simulate 2 logical cores for each physical one, but the F series maintain a 1 on 1 ratio.